Picasso and Hemingway: 20th Century Innovators

 Pound, and others.
 The American release of a short story collection, In

-Our Times (1925), and the 1926 novel The Sun Also Rises brought
+(1925), and the 1926 novel The Sun Also Rises brought

 Hemingway immediate fame.
 He was just 27 years old.